Birth Doula Support

 Birth Doula

 Trained as a Birth Doula in 2003 by Penny Simkin, noted author and co-founder of DONA International, Joy brings a wealth of experience in birth work and has attended over 100 births.
-She has always had an interest in pregnancy and childbirth, but it wasn’t until birthing her own babies that the passion for helping others navigate their births was sparked.
+She has always had an interest in pregnancy and childbirth, but it wasn’t until birthing her own babies that her passion for helping others navigate their births was sparked.
 From 2004-2006 Joy completed her training in the art of homebirth through WomanCraft Midwifery School and gained further birth experience through her subsequent apprenticeship.
 Joy’s belief that emotional preparation is the key to a positive birth experience inspired her to become a Childbirth Mentor under the Birthing From Within philosophy so that she could compassionately guide parents on their unique birth journey.
 In 2014 Joy added to her birth work by becoming a Level II Reiki Practitioner and now enjoys bringing this gentle healing art form to pregnancy, birth and all who can benefit from physical and emotional healing.
 Joy is a mother to five amazing children, “Nani” to a sweet grandson, and a passionate homeschooler.

 Joy supports births on the North Shore of Boston and surrounding areas.
-Her fee ranges from $1800-$2000.

 WHAT JOY’S CLIENTS SAY: